wildpeaches/wildpeaches/src/_content/posts/2021-06-26-pushmi-pullyu.md

 then the boat will move directly into the wind.

-## Enough with all of the physics equations!
+## Enough With All of the Physics Equations!

 Is there a more intuitive way to understand how a boat can go downwind faster than the wind using an air turbine connected to a propeller?
 The [Greenbird](http://www.greenbird.co.uk/about-the-greenbird/how-it-works) is a wind-powered land vehicle equipped with a wing sail able to reach 126.2 mph.
 The physics are the same as described for iceboats above, but by carefully minimizing drag and maximizing the power derived from the wing, the team set the world land speed record.